Cray-HPE/docs-csm/operations/network/management_network/configure_mgmt_net_can.md

-# Management Network CAN setup
+# Management Network CAN Setup

-Access from the customer site to the system over shared networks is known as the Customer Access Network (CAN)
+Access from the customer site to the system over shared networks is known as the Customer Access Network (CAN).

 # Requirements
-Access to switches
+- Access to switches

-SHCD
+- SHCD

 # Configuration